michaeledwards0/secure-ai-deployment-azure-/docs/03-openai-deployment.md

 *[Screenshots added after execution — see capture list in the Execution Guide below.]*

 ### Lessons Learned
 *[Fill in after execution — the customer-managed key setup is a strong candidate here: configuring CMK on a fully network-locked Key Vault required working through four distinct access boundaries in sequence (network exception, personal RBAC for key management, client IP for the portal's key picker, and a separate managed-identity RBAC grant that the portal's own UI claimed would happen automatically but didn't).
-Worth reflecting on what this revealed about Key Vault's layered data-plane vs. management-plane access model, and why "the portal says it will handle this" shouldn't be taken as guaranteed without verification.]*
+Worth reflecting on what this revealed about Key Vault's layered data-plane vs. management-plane access model, and why "the portal says it will handle this" shouldn't be taken as guaranteed without verification.

+A second strong candidate: discovering that creating an Azure AI services resource does not automatically create a Foundry Project — the two are separate layers, and the Project-creation UI has no way to attach to an existing resource at creation time, only after.
+Combined with the subscription-scoped deny-public-access policy blocking the auto-provisioned scaffolding resource regardless of resource group, this required a deliberate, scoped policy exemption on a dedicated resource group — a good demonstration of understanding that Deny policies block writes into non-compliant states rather than forcing ongoing compliance, and that a narrow, reversible exception is preferable to weakening a policy's overall enforcement.]*

 ---